sriyogesh94/dcos-docs/1.10/deploying-services/gpu.md

     You will also see an entry for **GPU** in the DC/OS GUI on the **Configuration** tab for your service.

 ## Docker-Based Application Definition
-In this example, an app is deployed with GPUs that specifies a Docker container and [DC/OS Universal Container Runtime (UCR)](/docs/1.10/deploying-services/containerizers/).
-You must use UCR to run a containerized application that uses GPUs.
-To use the Universal Container Runtime, set the container type to `MESOS`.
+In this example, an app is deployed with GPUs that specifies a Docker container and the [DC/OS Universal Container Runtime (UCR)](/docs/1.10/deploying-services/containerizers/) (container type to `MESOS`).

 1. Create an app definition named `docker-gpu-test.json`.